-Prior to December 30, 2021, interest on the State Street Credit Facility was generally based on the London Interbank Offered Rate ("LIBOR"), or with respect to borrowings in foreign currencies, on a base rate applicable to such currency borrowing, plus a spread of 0.75%.
-On December 30, 2021, the Fund amended the State Street Credit Facility to replace the LIBOR with the Secured Overnight Financing Rate and added an additional spread adjustment of 0.12%-0.33% for borrowings denominated in the British pound.
+The State Street Credit Facility bears interest on the Secured Overnight Financing Rate and a spread of 0.75% or 0.85%.
+An additional spread adjustment of 0.12%-0.33% is applied to borrowings denominated in the British pound.
 The Fund also pays a commitment fee on any unused commitment amounts between 0.15% and 0.25%, depending on utilization levels.
-As of October 31, 2022, the Fund was in compliance with the terms of the State Street Credit Facility.
+As of October 31, 2023, the Fund was in compliance with the terms of the State Street Credit Facility.
 The carrying value of the State Street Credit Facility approximates fair value due to variable interest rates that periodically reset to market rates.
 The fair value was determined using Level 2 inputs in the fair value hierarchy.

-The components of interest expense, average interest rates (i.e., base interest rate in effect plus the spread) and average outstanding balances for the Fund's credit facilities for the year ended October 31, 2022 were as follows:
+The components of interest expense, average interest rates (i.e., base interest rate in effect plus the spread) and average outstanding balances for the Fund's credit facility for the year ended October 31, 2023 were as follows: